English as a Second Language Writing Grammar Audio Stories Podcasts Communication Academic Writing

 Do you have a question about English?
 Or a comment about our website?
 Post your question or comment on our blog!
 We're interactive!

-Today is Tuesday, January 16, 2007, and thanks for stopping by the ESL Help Desk, your home page for questions and comments about English grammar and writing.
+Today's date is January 16 and thanks for stopping by the ESL Help Desk, your home page for questions and comments about English grammar and writing.
 First time listeners may want to browse our Library for audio stories and grammar lessons.
 Everybody is welcome to visit earlier podcasts and subscribe to our feed.
-So to all of our listening audience today, welcome to www.ESLHelpDesk.com!
+So to all of our listening audience today, welcome to www.ESLHelpDesk.com

 WHAT IS A MODAL?